-It is vital that times table learning is part of every maths lesson in order to ensure that children are regularly revisiting and rehearsing their facts.
+It is vital that times table learning is part of every maths lesson to ensure that children are regularly revisiting and rehearsing their facts.
 This will make sure that the times tables become second nature and are easily pulled into the working memory when they are needed.

 - TT Rockstars

 - Reasoning and Problem-solving tasks Do now/Review activity

 - In class tests

 - Chanting in class

 - Quick games for recall against each other

-- Ninja homework sheets
+- Homework tasks